treymorris/restaraunt/README.md

 # restaurant

-This is a project from The Odin Project Curriculum.
+This is a simple restaurant website that utilizes tabbed browsing to access the Menu and Contact pages.

 Features
 --------

-In this project I continued practicing DOM manipulation by dynamically generating the entire website with JS.
+The purpose of this project was continued practice of DOM manipulation by dynamically generating the entire website with JS.

 By utilizing Webpack I was able to set up tabbed browsing for this site.